Sri Samarth Ramdas’s first established Sri Maruti murti

 Sri Narayan’s wedding

-Sri Narayan’s mother Ranubai wanted her son to get married, who was reluctant for the proposal.
-When mother pleaded with her son that she would like to hear ‘mangalashtakam’ [a ritual connected with the marriage], he reluctantly agreed.
-On the prescribed day in the year 1620 when the marriage was arranged and whole of the village of Jampa was decked for the occasion.
-Sri Narayanan was dressed up with the attire for the occasion.
+Sri Narayan’s mother Ranubai wanted her son to get married, he was reluctant to the proposal.
+When the mother pleaded with her son that she would like to hear ‘mangalashtakam’ [a ritual connected with the marriage], he reluctantly agreed.
+On the prescribed day in the year 1620 when the marriage was arranged and the whole of the village of Jampa was decked for the occasion.
+Sri Narayanan was dressed up in the attire for the occasion.

 Sri Gangadhar elder brother of Sri Narayanan was pacifying their mother Ranubai that Sri Narayanan is not an ordinary human being and he is meant to be ‘Mahapurush’ therefore not worry about him.
-Moreover since she wanted to hear Mangalashtakam he had agreed for that and not for the marriage etc.
+Moreover, since she wanted to hear Mangalashtakam he had agreed to that and not for the marriage etc.

 Sri Ramdas

-Sri Samarth Ramdas and Sivaji, Sri Gomay Maruti Mandir, Takli, Nashik, MS In the meanwhile Sri Narayanan had travelled from his native place Jampa kshetra; through forest and along the banks of the river and on the twelveth day he reached the place ‘Panchavadi’ in Nasik.
-On the banks of River Godavari he switched over from the grooms dress to a simple ‘kowpinam’ [loincloth] and a small cloth on the hip.
-He started his day with Suryanamaskaram, then japam [meditation], then Sri Ramanama sangeerthan.
-People passing by were attracted towards his nama sangeerthan and he came to be known as Sri Ramadas.
-The place where Sri Rama himself had lived happily-revived in his memory and he wandered around the place with full joy and revelled in the joy the memory of Sri Rama had brought.
-Every day in the morning he will take bath in the River Godavari and then visit Sri Kale ram Mandir, offer his prayer to Sri Rama, Sri Sita and Sri Lakshman and then go to his chosen place for meditation.
+Sri Samarth Ramdas and Sivaji, Sri Gomay Maruti Mandir, Takli, Nashik, MS In the meanwhile Sri Narayanan had travelled from his native place Jampa kshetra; through the forest and along the banks of the river and on the twelveth day he reached the place ‘Panchavadi’ in Nasik.
+On the banks of River Godavari, he switched over from the groom's dress to a simple ‘kowpinam’ [loincloth] and a small cloth on the hip.
+He started his day with Suryanamaskaram, then japam [meditation], then Sri Ramanama Sangeerthan.
+People passing by were attracted to his nama Sangeerthan and he came to be known as Sri Ramadas.
+The place where Sri Rama himself had lived happily revived in his memory and he wandered around the place with full joy and reveled in the joy the memory of Sri Rama had brought.
+Every day in the morning he will take a bath in the River Godavari and then visit Sri Kale Ram Mandir, offer his prayer to Sri Rama, Sri Sita, and Sri Lakshman, and then go to his chosen place for meditation.

 Sacred place Takli

-He was just thirteen, during this course of his routine, he came across the place where a Rivulet by name Nandini confluence with River Godavari.
+He was just thirteen, and during this course of his routine, he came across the place where a Rivulet by the name of Nandini confluence with River Godavari.
 The place is named Takli and was considered sacred by many and he could see many sadhus spread over the place.
-On a sukla saptami [radha saptami] of Magh month of Hindu lunar calendar of year 1621, he started his meditation on Sri Rama in this holy place.
+On a sukla Saptami [radha saptami] of the Magh month of the Hindu lunar calendar of the year 1621, he started his meditation on Sri Rama in this holy place.

 Twelve years of meditation

-Sri Samarth rest place, Sri Samarth Ramdas mutt, Takli, Nashik, MS Sri Narayanan by now known as Sri Ramadas was a simple kowpeena dari with a kamandalam and a joli hanging on his shoulder.
-He adored nothing and people use to revere him, his eyes which are full of compassion use to look at nothing in particular and would be seen revelling in joy.
-He had almost the same routine for the day, after his morning bath and Suryanamaskaram he would stand in the river up to chest deep water and start his meditation on Sri Rama.
-He would then come out of the water in the afternoon for Vedic discussion with the sadhus.
+Sri Samarth rest place, Sri Samarth Ramdas mutt, Takli, Nashik, MS Sri Narayanan now known as Sri Ramadas was a simple kowpeena dari with a kamandalam and a joli hanging on his shoulder.
+He adored nothing and people used to revere him, his eyes which are full of compassion used to look at nothing in particular and would be seen revelling in joy.
+He had almost the same routine for the day, after his morning bath and Suryanamaskaram he would stand in the river up to chest-deep water and start his meditation on Sri Rama.
+He would then come out of the water in the afternoon for a Vedic discussion with the sadhus.
 In the evening he would listen to the lectures on Srimath Ramayana in the Sri Ram mandir.
-During night there used to be ‘akhanda nama-parayanam’ in which he normally participated.
-This continued for twelve years and by then he had completed thirteen crores Sri Rama japam in this holy place.
+During the night there used to be ‘akhanda nama-parayanam’ in which he normally participated.
+This continued for twelve years and by then he had completed thirteen crores of Sri Rama japam in this holy place.

 The first disciple of Sri Ramdas

-Sri Ramdas after taking bath in the River Godavari was stepping on the banks, when a lady by name Annapurni fell at his feet.
-She had fallen at the Guru’s feet since she had lost her husband and accompanying the body of the husband.
-But Sri Ramdas blessed the woman who fell at his feet thus: “astaputhra sowbahgyavati bhava:” When it was told that the lady had lost her husband, Sri Ramdas said “I had not uttered those words it was the will of Sri Rama.”
-He took water from his kamandalam and sprinkled on the body of the man.
-After few moments the man Giridhara Bhanda Kulkarni who is supposed to be dead sprung to life as if waking up from the sleep.
+Sri Ramdas after taking a bath in the River Godavari was stepping on the banks when a lady by the name of Annapurni fell at his feet.
+She had fallen at the Guru’s feet since she had lost her husband and accompanied the body of the husband.
+But Sri Ramdas blessed the woman who fell at his feet thus: ‘astaputhra sowbahgyavati bhava: ’ When it was told that the lady had lost her husband, Sri Ramdas said, “I had not uttered those words it was the will of Sri Rama.”
+He took water from his kamandalam and sprinkled it on the body of the man.
+After a few moments the man Giridhara Bhanda Kulkarni who is supposed to be dead sprung to life as if waking up from sleep.
 Then the Kulkarni family gave their first son to Sri Ramdas.
 Sri Ramdas received the boy in his joli as a biksha.
 He named him Sri Uddava Goswami.

 The first Mutt established by Sri Ramdas

-Takli is the place Sri Ramdas had established the first mutt.
-He made Sri Uddava Goswami as the principle head of this establishment.
+Takli is the place where Sri Ramdas established the first mutt.
+He made Sri Uddava Goswami the principle head of this establishment.
 He had also established the first Sri Anjaneya murti made of gomaye [cow dung] during his stay here.
-Today Sri Maruti known as ‘Takli-gomay-Maruti’ and is worshiped by the descendants of first disciple of Sri Ramdas.
+Today Sri Maruti is known as ‘Takli-gomay-Maruti’ and is worshiped by the descendants of the first disciple of Sri Ramdas.

 The Gomay Maruti mandir of Sri Samarth Ramdas mutt at Takli.

 Sri Gomay Maruti, Sri Samarth Ramdas mutt, Takli, Nashik, MS The ashram built in the confluence of two rivers is a scenic beauty.
 Today course of river Godavari is slightly off, but the river Nandini is still flowing adjacent to the ashram.
-The river Nandini is known as Nasardi River today.
-A long east-west building adjacent to the river houses the office, rest room for pilgrims etc. Parallel to this there is another building measuring about 25 X 15 feet forming the main temple, in front of this temple is a big hall with asbestos sheet roof measuring nearly 20 X 70 feet of which is used for congregation of devotees to perfom bhajans kirthan etc. There is a board which claims that the mandir had been established by Sri Samarth in the year 1633.
+The river Nandini is known as the Nasardi River today.
+A long east-west building adjacent to the river houses the office, rest room for pilgrims, etc. Parallel to this there is another building measuring about 25 X 15 feet forming the main temple, in front of this temple is a big hall with an asbestos sheet roof measuring nearly 20 X 70 feet which is used for the congregation of devotees to perform bhajans kirtan, etc. There is a board that claims that the mandir had been established by Sri Samarth in 1633.

-The descriptions given about the complex above are when visited during 2015.
-But today the complex had been revamped and given a massive facelift.
+The descriptions given about the complex above are from when visited in 2015.
+But today the complex has been revamped and given a massive facelift.
 But the main temple had been left untouched and the sanctity of the original places maintained.

 The mandir is facing west and Sri Gomay Maruti also facing west is seen walking south.
 Adjacent to the Maruti sannidhi there is a mandap for the ‘patuka’ used by the great saint, placed for worship.
-Painting of Sri Samarth Ramdas adorns the wall behind.
-Adjacent [towards left of guru’s sannidhi] is a mandap in which deity of Sri Rama is placed along with few vigrahas of Sri Maruti.
+A painting of Sri Samarth Ramdas adorns the wall behind.
+Adjacent [towards the left of the guru’s sannidhi] is a mandap in which the deity of Sri Rama is placed along with a few vigrahas of Sri Maruti.

 There is statue of Chatrapati Veera Sivaji taking lessons from his Guru Sri Ramdas